 The information in this brochure is up-to-date at the time of publication.
-Subject to alterations.
+Errors and mistakes excepted.
 Please contact our competence team OWAconsult for specific advice.
 Our experts will be happy to answer your questions under the following contact details: tel: +49 9373 201-444 or e-mail: info@owaconsult.de